Jon-b-m/FreeAPS_Translations/README.md

-Do you want to contribute making FreeAPS translated to your language?
+Do you want to contribute making FreeAPS translated into your language?
 Great!

 Then just